 See MyJSOE Major Change Application for the timeline and all application deadlines.

 In the 2019-2020 academic year, requests to change into a CSE major will be open for Spring 2020 and Summer 2020 (80 students will be accepted each cycle, with an anticipated yield of 75 students)

 In the 2020-2021 academic year, requests to change into a CSE major will be open for Spring 2021 and Summer 2021 (55 students will be accepted each application cycle, with an anticipated yield of 50 students)

-Be sure to read our this webpage and the MyJSOE Major Change Application webpage material thoroughly (once an application is submitted, it may not be withdrawn)
+Be sure to read this webpage and the MyJSOE Major Change Application webpage material thoroughly (once an application is submitted, it may not be withdrawn for any reason)